Here are the best of the best BBQ Restaurants located in Las Vegas.

 Lucille’s Smokehouse has a Sandwich Menu.
 Almost all of their barbecued and smoked meats are available for sandwiches.
 Additionally they serve a very decent looking ham or cheese burger.
 The restaurant also has a diverse sides menu.
-It has various forms of potatoes, mashed with garlic, fried, baked, potato salad, as well as grits, beans, braised vegetables along with macaroni and cheese.
+It has various forms of potatoes – mashed with garlic, fried, baked, potato salad, as well as grits, beans, and braised vegetables along with macaroni and cheese.

 If you are into desserts (who isn’t?) here are your choices: Chocolate Cake, Ice Cream Pie, Banana Pudding, Red Velvet Cake, Fruit Cobbler and Bread Pudding.

 2861 N Green Valley Pkwy, Henderson, NV 89014